pfragkiad/ParserTests/README.md

 double result = (double)parser.Evaluate("-5.0+2*a", new() { { "a", 5.0 } });
 ```

-Let's use some functions already defined in the `DefaultParser`
+Let's use some functions already defined in the `DefaultParser`:

 ```cs
 double result3 = (double)App.Evaluate("cosd(ph)^2+sind(ph)^2", new() { { "ph", 45 } });
 Console.WriteLine(result3); //  1.0000000000000002
 ```

-...and some constants used in the `DefaultParser`
+...and some constants used in the `DefaultParser`:
 ```cs
 Console.WriteLine(App.Evaluate("5+2*cos(pi)+3*ln(e)")); //will return 5 - 2 + 3 -> 6
 ```